 What You Need to Know Before Gifting Money to Family

 This time of year usually inspires generosity and an increased desire to give.
-Many families use holiday time to give gifts to loved ones.
-As the pandemic continues, more retirees may feel compelled to help family members who find themselves in a difficult financial situation this year.
+Many families use holiday time to give monetary gifts to loved ones.
+Let’s face it, the last two years of COVID have been tough on many families, and parents and retirees may feel compelled to help family members who have recently suffered economic consequences.

-According to a recent study by Bankrate, half of surveyed parents (51%) said they have sacrificed or are sacrificing their own retirement savings to help their adult children.
-A report published in July 2020 by Edward Jones and Age Wave found that 71% of surveyed retirees were willing to offer financial support to their family this year because of COVID, even if it meant jeopardizing their own financial future.
+According to a recent Bankrate study, half of surveyed parents (51%) said they have sacrificed or are sacrificing their own retirement savings to help their adult children.
+A report published in July 2020 by Edward Jones and Age Wave found that 71% of surveyed retirees were willing to offer financial support to their family this past year because of COVID, even if it meant jeopardizing their own financial future.

 Following are several considerations to keep in mind before you commit gifts of financial support to children and family this holiday season.

 #1.
 Don’t Overcommit

 While it’s only natural to want to help children and family members, think through the long-term implications of making gifts, particularly larger amounts.
 If helping one child this Christmas could be construed by your other children as an invitation to ask for the same, make sure you can truly afford to gift that same amount to all your kids.
 Talk to your advisor first to ensure that your gifts are reasonable, and don’t compromise your own financial freedom.
 Put another way, ask yourself if gifting now will put you in a position to require financial help down the road.

 If a family member approaches you for help paying their bills or supporting their small business, make sure you have clear discussions about how far your support will extend.
 Can you better structure the financial support as a loan instead of an outright gift?
 Have you set clear boundaries upfront about what is and is not an acceptable amount of support down the road?